96fps/fancyASCII/README.md

 **This project is on indefinite hold.**

 The idea to use ANSII escape codes and unicode symbols for equation formatting is appealing, but terminal support is just not what you'd wish it to be.
-As a test I tried to convert the quadratic formula to this format by hand.
+As a test I tried to manually convert the quadratic formula to uncode + ansii escape code.

 ![Quadratic formula](quadratic.png)

-The results were very mixed.
+The results were mixed.

 ![examples](terminal.png)

 ![clunky but readable](best.png)

 ![mess of missing symbols](worst.png)

 These tests are created by running `quad.sh`.